Song-Joo-Young/ToTTo-Fine-tuning-in-colab/README.md

 # ToTTo Fine-tuning in colab
-ToTTo is an open-domain English table-to-text dataset with over 120,000 training examples that proposes a controlled generation task: given a Wikipedia table and a set of highlighted table cells, produce a one-sentence description from Google Research.
+ToTTo is an open-domain English table-to-text dataset with over 120,000 training examples that proposes a controlled generation task: given a Wikipedia table and a set of highlighted table cells, produce a one-sentence description.

 This repository serves as the hub for the ToTTo dataset, offering a collection of diverse T5-base models fine-tuned on the ToTTo dataset.
 We present a comparative analysis of various T5-base models and state-of-the-art (SOTA) models to assess their performance on the controlled table-to-text generation task proposed by ToTTo.